rkt/rkt/Documentation/running-kvm-stage1.md

 You can exit pressing `<Ctrl-a x>`.

 #### CPU usage
-By default, processes will start working on all CPUs if at least one app does not have specfied CPUs.
+By default, processes will start working on all CPUs if at least one app does not have specified CPUs.
 In the other case, container will be working on aggregate amount of CPUs.

 #### Memory